blackicon-eth/taxmate/README.md

 ## Overview

-TAXMATE is a DeFi application that helps businesses optimize their treasury management by turning sleeping liquidity into yield.
-It provides a simple interface for depositing assets, tracking earnings, and managing treasury.
+TAXMATE is a portfolio manager application that helps web2 users and businesses to optimize their funds by turning sleeping liquidity into yield.
+It provides a simple interface for depositing assets, tracking earnings, and managing treasury and downloading reports to file required taxation papers every year
-Token Metrics APIs are leveraged to manage a higher risk portfolio, called "Vault".
+Token Metrics APIs are leveraged to manage a higher risk investment strategy, called the "Vault".
+This index contains many different assets and it's rebalanced every 24 hours following Token Metrics insights.

 ## Features

 - **Simple Mode**: Direct deposit into AAVE for simple yield generation
-- **Vault Mode**: Vault styled portfolio with asset rebalancing capabilities.
+- **Vault Mode**: Vault styled portfolio with asset rebalancing capabilities
 - **Yield Tracking**: Track deposits, earnings, and APY in real-time
 - **Visualization**: View your performance with charts
 - **CSV Export**: Download reports in csv format that will help you to file your fiscal papers